-Figure 7: Spearman correlations of degree rankings in the clique and star expansions from Tab.
+Figure 7.
+Spearman correlations of degree rankings in the clique and star expansions from Tab.
 1 for Romeo and Juliet (bottom), and residuals after subtracting the average correlations in the HYPERBARD corpus (top).

-SCENE III.-CREATURE's Office.
-HYPERBARD, engaging the office plant.
-368 Gra.
-[Within] Watch out, they'll be here any minute now!
-Enter COLLEAGUE.
-Col. Congrats on that acceptance-wait!
-Who's this?
-369 370 Hyp.
-What's in a name?
-I heard you work with data, We're colleagues, in a sense-I do the same 371 372 But mostly in the wild.
-So you're a hunter?
-Col. 373 Hyp.
-Far off!
-I roam reality's realms In search of structure that persists across 374 Perspectives 375 Col. By perspectives, you mean tools?
+Col. By perspectives, you mean tools?
 Hyp.
-I mean representations, as for each 376 Phenomenon there's many paths to data.
-377 378 I like to call each path a transformation, And transformation is my tested trade.
-379 Col. Can you elaborate?
+I mean representations, as for each Phenomenon there's many paths to data.
+I like to call each path a transformation, And transformation is my tested trade.

+Col. Can you elaborate?
 What good is that?

-380 Hyp.
+Hyp.
 Let's take a look at, you would say, graph data.

-381 Imagine that you have a tree-say, R. and J.-382 Col. That famous play?
-383 Hyp. -And that you want to model The structure of its story as a graph.
-384 Col. Well, obviously, each character's a node 385 And there's an edge between two nodes in case 386 They co-occur in more than zero scenes.
-387 388 Hyp.
+Imagine that you have a tree-say, R. and J.- Col. That famous play?

+Hyp. -And that you want to model The structure of its story as a graph.

+Col. Well, obviously, each character's a node And there's an edge between two nodes in case

+They co-occur in more than zero scenes.

+Hyp.
 But this is only one of many options.
-389 And without dwelling on the details here, Fig. 8 reveals how even simplest things 390 Such as degree ranks differ with our choices.
-391 The variations vary, too, Fig. 7, 392 Within a set of trees as data raw.
-393 And-to conclude representation matters-394 Less simple transformations may support 395 More nuanced inquiries as in Fig. 9, 396 Or exploration over time, Fig. 10.
-397 Col. You worry well, but then, so why should I?
-398 What's in it for my publication record?
-399 Enter PROFESSOR.
+And without dwelling on the details here, Fig. 8 reveals how even simplest things Such as degree ranks differ with our choices.
+The variations vary, too, Fig. 7, Within a set of trees as data raw.
+And-to conclude representation matters- Less simple transformations may support More nuanced inquiries as in Fig. 9, Or exploration over time, Fig. 10.
+Col. You worry well, but then, so why should I?
+What's in it for my publication record?
+Enter PROFESSOR.

 Prof. What fool is this?

-- 400 Prof. What fool is this?
-Col. and Hyp. [in synchrony] O that I were a fool!
-Enter CREATURE. - 401 Cre.
+Col. and Hyp. [in sync.]
+O that I were a fool!
+Enter CREATURE.

+Cre.
 Did you discuss the problem with the data?
+Hyp.
+I laid it out for them, to no avail.